nih-cfde/published-documentation/README.md

 - the robot will automatically:
    - run a series of build checks, and if those checks pass
    - build a preview site for you to see your proposed changes at https://cfde-published-documentation.readthedocs-hosted.com/en/preview/
-- if your changes are as expected, make a PR of your branch to 'dev' and tag @Acharbonneau and @marisalim
+- if your changes are as expected, make a PR of your branch to 'dev' and tag @ACharbonneau and @marisalim
 - the admin team will check your changes and approve
-- changes to dev will be periodically promoted to the `stable` branch, as detailed in our release plan <link coming soon>
+- changes to dev will be periodically promoted to the `stable` branch, as detailed in our [release plan](./Release-Plan/Documentation-Release-Plan.md)

 ** if you have admin access to ReadTheDocs you can skip testing your changes in the `preview` branch and use the ReadTheDocs automated preview branch